RandomRunt/Sea-Turtle-Image-Segmentation/README.md

 # Sea Turtle Image Segmentation
-This project entails a comparison of image segmentation models for the purpose of detecting sea turtles and segmenting sea turtle anatomy using SeaTurtleID2022Data Set (https://www.kaggle.com/datasets/wildlifedatasets/seaturtleid2022).
+This project entails a comparison of image segmentation models for the purpose of detecting sea turtles and segmenting sea turtle anatomy using SeaTurtleID2022 Data Set (https://www.kaggle.com/datasets/wildlifedatasets/seaturtleid2022).
 The comparison was between the following image segmentation models: Fully Convolutional Network (FCN), Deeplabv3+, PP-LiteSeg, Mask R-CNN, and U-Net.

-Formal report -
+Formal pdf report is in the root directory.

 ## Guide to setting up method folders and files.